-We are working with the Clackamas Count Water and Soils District to ensure that our farm practices enhance our pastures and do not cause adverse consequences.
-Also taken Mud and Manure management classes to learn ways to keep housing areas dry and mud to a minimum during long wet winter seasons.
+We are working with the Clackamas County Water and Soils District to ensure that our farm practices enhance our pastures and do not cause adverse consequences.
+We’ve also taken Mud and Manure management classes to learn ways to keep housing areas dry and mud to a minimum during long wet winter seasons.
 We compost manure that is left in the shelters.
 Manure in the pasture is absorbed during the winter back into the soil.
 I also have a small manure spreader.

 We are located on a hill where there are constant winds that seems to minimizes our fly issues.
 We use organic sprays on our horses, have added bat housing, had mosquito eating fish added to our pond and dump our water troughs frequently to avoid mosquitoes.